malcommac/SwiftLocation/README.md

 To temporarily pause a request while still in queue use `.isEnabled` property.

+### Async/Await

+`RequestProtocol` also exposes an `async` method that conforms to the new Swift async/await concurrency pattern.
+See example below.

 ## Discover Features

 - [Getting user location via GPS](#gps)